 The EEOC has made it clear that state and local laws regarding vaccinations supersede federal guidance.
 But a movement is underway in some state legislatures to allow any unvaccinated employee – no matter their protected status — to bring claims against employers who treat them differently around vaccinations.
 It’s important to understand local and state laws where you do business and where your employees reside, as well as proposed regulations.
 In New Jersey for example, employers mandating employee vaccinations must ensure they are compliant with both federal and state laws; including but not limited to Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act of 1990, the New Jersey Law Against Discrimination, and the New Jersey Conscientious Employee Protection Act.

-2. Don’t ask about vaccination status during job interviews
+Leave questions about vaccination status out of job interviews

 It may feel natural to ask job candidates if they’ve been vaccinated.
 This one is especially tricky because there are two EEOC issues here.
 The agency has made it clear that asking about vaccination status is not a disability-related question.
 But if you happen to interview someone with a disability, they might feel pressured to disclose that they’re not being vaccinated because of their disability.
 A better approach is to include any vaccine requirements in job descriptions, and mention that accommodations are available when requested.